AdSan-R/COVID-Dashboard-Spain/README.md

-# Coronavirus dashboard: The case of Spain
+# The Coronavirus Dashboard: The case of Spain

-**The Coronavirus Dashboard: the case of Spain**
+**The Coronavirus Dashboard: The case of Spain**

 This [Coronavirus dashboard: The case of Spain](https://www.antoinesoetewey.com/files/coronavirus-dashboard.html) provides an overview of the 2020 Novel Coronavirus COVID-19 epidemic for Spain This dashboard is built with R using the R Makrdown framework and was adapted from these: